Skip to content

 Therefore, the formula for calculating the wavelength of radiation is λ = hc/(En – E0)

-Here are the solved problems on how to calculate the wavelength of radiation
+Here are solved problems on how to calculate the wavelength of light

 The ground state of hydrogen may be represented by the energy – 13.6eV, and the first excited state by – 3.4eV.
 The scale in which an electron is completely free of the atom is zero energy.
 Calculate the wavelength of the radiation.[ Take Plank’s constant = 6.6 x 10-34 Js, eV = 1.6 x 10-19J ]